lhdv/config_files/README.md

-Just my git config files and other stuff related to git
+Just my git, vim and other config files that I use when I'm developing